 • Why you’ll love this trip: A great blend of relaxation and adventure for families, surrounded by Somerset’s stunning countryside, and a rare chance to disconnect from devices and reconnect with each other

-Day 1 – Settle In and Explore
+Day 1 – Arrive, Explore, and Settle Into Basecamp

 A boy and a girl explore a giant outdoor sandpit at a family adventure campsite. there is a large tree in the background and the sandpit is framed by large boulders.